bensanmorris/app_observability/README_ALLOY_EBPF.md

 Alloy runs as a privileged DaemonSet, discovers pods via the Kubernetes API, and sends eBPF CPU profiles to the existing Pyroscope instance.

-Note: eBPF CPU profiling in Pyroscope currently focuses on native workloads (Go, Rust, C/C++, and Python with frame pointers enabled).
+Note: eBPF CPU profiling in Pyroscope currently focuses on native workloads (Go, Rust, C/C++ - with frame pointers enabled, and
+Python).
 JVM workloads like `java-demo` are still best profiled via the Java agent (JFR / async-profiler).

 ---